eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/windows.rst

 =========================

 |ddsrouter| depends on *eProsima Fast DDS* library and certain Debian packages.
-This section describes the instructions for installing |ddsrouter| dependencies and requirements in a Linux environment from sources.
+This section describes the instructions for installing |ddsrouter| dependencies and requirements in a Windows environment from sources.
 The following packages will be installed: